 - Endorsing peers verify signature & execute the transaction

 The endorsing peers verify (1) that the transaction proposal is well formed, (2) it has not been submitted already in the past (replay-attack protection), (3) the signature is valid (using the MSP), and (4) that the submitter (Client A, in the example) is properly authorized to perform the proposed operation on that channel (namely, each endorsing peer ensures that the submitter satisfies the channel’s Writers policy).
 The endorsing peers take the transaction proposal inputs as arguments to the invoked chaincode’s function.
 The chaincode is then executed against the current state database to produce transaction results including a response value, read set, and write set (i.e. key/value pairs representing an asset to create or update).
 No updates are made to the ledger at this point.
-The set of these values, along with the endorsing peer’s signature is passed back as a “proposal response” to the SDK which parses the payload for the application to consume.
+The set of these values, along with the endorsing peer’s signature is passed back as a “proposal response” to the target peer.

 - Proposal responses are inspected

-The application “broadcasts” the transaction proposal and response within a “transaction message” to the ordering service.
-The transaction will contain the read/write sets, the endorsing peers signatures and the Channel ID.
-The ordering service does not need to inspect the entire content of a transaction in order to perform its operation, it simply receives transactions from all channels in the network, orders them chronologically by channel, and creates blocks of transactions per channel.
+The target peer “broadcasts” the transaction proposal and response within a “transaction message” to the ordering service.
+The transaction contains the Channel ID, the read/write sets, and a signature from each endorsing peer.
+The ordering service does not need to inspect the entire content of a transaction in order to perform its operation, it simply receives transactions, orders them, and creates blocks of transactions per channel.

 - Transaction is validated and committed